Harry and Meghan's lawyers warn the British media about the photos

 The letter is a last skirmish in a long battle of privacy between the British royal family and the country's press.
 Last year, Prince Harry He compared the treatment of his wife by the tabloids with the experience of his mother, Princess Diana, who was constantly followed by the paparazzi, particularly after her marriage to Prince Charles collapsed.
 She died in Paris in 1997, after her car crashed while trying to escape the photographers.

-Prince Harry initiated a legal proceeding against two of the tabloids, The Sun and The Daily Mirror, in which he claimed that his reporters hacked his voicemail messages.
-The Duchess is also suing the Post on Sunday for violating her privacy and copyright by publishing the content of a letter she sent to her father.
+Prince Harry started legal proceedings against two of the tabloids, The Sun and The Daily Mirror, in which he claimed that his reporters hacked his voicemail messages.
+The Duchess’s lawsuit against the Mail on Sunday accuses him of violating his privacy and copyright by publishing the contents of a letter he sent to his father.

-Last weekend, the couple said that they would abandon all their official royal duties, having announced that they intended to divide their time between Great Britain and Canada without using more money from the British government for the royal family.
+Last weekend, the couple said they would abandon all their official royal duties, after announcing that they intended to divide their time between Britain and Canada without using more money from the British government for the royal family.

 Unlike the British press, Canadian media generally avoid publishing photos of celebrities or politicians, including Prime Minister Justin Trudeau, in private situations.
-The Times Colonist, the newspaper in Victoria, held back informing that Sussexes was in town for a Christmas vacation until it was over.
+The Times Colonist, the newspaper in Victoria, held back informing that the Sussex were in town for a Christmas vacation until it was over.

 "The separation of Harry and Meghan from the royal family is great news all over the world," Dave Obee, editor and editor of the newspaper, wrote in a column.
 “His connection to our island is noteworthy, but his daily existence here is not.
 Let them be. "